bwoodsend/sprat/README.rst

 * `license
   <https://packaging.python.org/en/latest/specifications/declaring-project-metadata/#license>`_
-  (``str``): Strictly the new *license expression* field. ``sprat`` makes no effort to amalgamate with the legacy license field or license classifiers.
+  (``str``): Strictly the new *license expression* field. ``sprat`` makes no effort to amalgamate it with the legacy license field or license classifiers.

 * ``versions`` (``dict[str, dict]``): Listed in order of release date rather than lowest highest version, filtered for validity via